 My generation of educators has failed miserably in fulfilling this responsibility.

-It is time for Americans to figuratively and literally take to the barricades and fight for the decisions needed to insure that American Educators do what is necessary to fulfill Jefferson’s charge.
+It is time for Americans to figuratively and literally take to the barricades and fight for the decisions needed to ensure that American Educators do what is necessary to fulfill Jefferson’s charge.
 It may be too late to stop the approaching storm, but if, somehow, we survive the tempest, our children are the ones upon whom the Republic must rely to carry forward the vision of the Founding Fathers.
-If we, as educators, are able to fulfill our responsibility to install love in the principles of our Republic, the day may come when we will emerge from the world of fang and claw, into which it appears we are heading, into an America that is a land of wisdom and love governed by the Rule of Law, which now only exists in our imagination.
+If we, as educators, are able to fulfill our responsibility to install love in the principles of our Republic, the day may come when we will emerge from the world of fang and claw into an America that is a land of wisdom and love governed by the Rule of Law, which now only exists in the imaginations of a slight and diminishing majority of Americans.